Ziad-khallaf/Heart-Attack-prediction/README.md

 # Heart-Attack-prediction

-Heart Attack Project with Recall 92.3 % using XGBClassifier and Accuracy 87 % using Random Forest Classifier a project that uses historical data to feed a machine learning classification model in order to prdict the likelihood of heart attacks
+Heart Attack Project with Recall 92.3 % using XGBClassifier and Accuracy 87 % using Random Forest Classifier, a project that uses historical data to feed a machine learning classification model in order to prdict the likelihood of heart attacks

 Data